Lzww0608/Low-Level-Design/Design-Pattern/Behavioral Patterns/README.md

 # State
 State is a behavioral design pattern that lets an object alter its behavior when its internal state changes.
 It appears as if the object changed its class.

+# Template Method
+Template Method is a behavioral design pattern that defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.